topquark22/morseR24/README.md

 \* see **channel setting** below

-### PWM wiring (pin A7)
+### PWM support and pin A7

-**On the Nano,** we support PWM output on D5.
-This is controlled by the voltage on analog INPUT pin A7:

-- If not using PWM, you must physically wire A7 to +5V (neighbouring pin).
-If A7 is left floating, you will get erratic results, and a warning is printed to the serial console.
-- If using PWM, connect A7 to a voltage divider.
-Unlike other settings, PWM can be adjusted in real time without a device reset.

-**We cannot use PWM on the Uno,** or any board that lacks the analog input pin A7 to control it.
 Ensure that the board is set correctly at compile time.

+On boards that support analog INPUT pin A7 (such as the Nano,) we support PWM output on D5.
+The pulse width is controlled by the voltage on A7.
+On boards (such as the Uno) that do not have this, it is disabled by default.

+Support for A7 is detected at compile time depending on the characteristics of your board.
+On boards that do have it, PWM is enabled by default.
+If you do not want to use this feature, then either:
+* Physically wire A7 to +5V (neighbouring pin).
+If A7 is left floating, you will get erratic results, and a warning is printed to the serial console at run time.
+* Define NO_PWM at compile time.

+If using PWM, connect A7 to a voltage divider.
+Unlike other settings, the pulse width can be adjusted in real time without a device reset.

 ### Code key switch